-In 1850, Pope Pius IX restored the Catholic hierarchy in England and Wales, with the creation of thirteen new dioceses.
+In 1850, Pope Pius IX restored the Catholic hierarchy in England and Wales and created thirteen dioceses.

-As part of this restoration, the Catholic Diocese of Southwark was erected on 29 September 1850.
+As part of this restoration, the Catholic Diocese of Southwark was erected on 29th September 1850.
 The new Diocese of Southwark covered much of southern England - London south of the Thames, Surrey, Kent, Sussex, Berkshire, southern Oxfordshire, Hampshire and the Channel Islands.
-Bishop Thomas Grant was consecrated as bishop of the Diocese on 4 July 1851.
+Bishop Thomas Grant was consecrated as Bishop of the Diocese on 4th July 1851.

 Two years prior to the restoration of the hierarchy, on 4th July 1848, St George’s Catholic Church, designed by Augustus Pugin, was solemnly opened by Bishop Wiseman.
 On the restoration, St George's was chosen as the Cathedral Church of the new Diocese of Southwark.
 For the next half-century, until the opening of Westminster Cathedral, St George's was the centre of Catholic life in London.

 By the later 1800s, it had become clear that the Diocese of Southwark was too large for one bishop.
 On 19th May 1882, Pope Leo XIII created the Diocese of Portsmouth from the Diocese of Southwark.
 Hampshire, South Oxfordshire, Berkshire, and the Channel Islands now became part of the new Diocese.